mintao/yii-ext-mtHeader/README.md

 This header is absolutely nonsense - but possible ;) So the browser receives some greetings to my mom, every time this image is displayed.

-###Force download with given file name "setup.exe" 1kb size
+###Force download with given file name "setup.exe"

     $file = '/path/to/my/file-1';
     $fileSize = filesize($file);